kaiiyer/kaiiyer/README.md

  - 😄 I'm Kai Iyer in Japan & NetworkOverclocker in Canada.

- - This 🐷 says they 🔥 my latest blog post: **[Are you detecting WMI abuse the right way?](https://kaiiyer.github.io/blog/Are-you-detecting-WMI-abuse-the-right-way.html)**
+ - This 👨‍💻 says they 👏 my latest blog post: **[Intellectual Ninja](https://kaiiyer.github.io/blog/Insights-of-Sitecore-XP-Deserialization-RCE-CVE-2021–42237.html)**

-Last updated by magic on 9 Apr 2022.
+Last updated by magic on 16 Apr 2022.

  ---